Link Building – How to Attract Quality Links

 Links Must Be High Quality

-Good Links Help SEO: improves rankings, increases PageRank, supports authority.
+Good Links Help SEO: They improve rankings, increase PageRank, and support site authority.

-Bad Links Hurt SEO: destroys rankings, no PageRank, no authority, poison.
+Bad Links Hurt SEO: They destroy rankings (no PageRank, no authority, poison).

 And the average site owner cannot tell the difference.